inots/AR-Template/README.md

 Experimentation with scene lighting.

 ### tree
-Description: Scene udes for expreimentation with plane detection - app can now detect a plane, add a plane object representing that plane in the camera, and attach a tree object to the center of the plane detected.
+Description: Scene used for expreimentation with plane detection - app can now detect a plane, add a plane object representing that plane in the camera, and attach a tree object to the center of the plane detected.